AgileLearningCenters/alc-wordpress-core/wp-content/plugins/itro-popup/readme.txt

 BACKEND SCREENSHOT - [CLICK HERE!](https://www.itroteam.com/wordpress-popup-samples-demos/#backend)

 == Changelog ==
+= 5.0.1 =
+ADDED: force_balance_tags used to prevent popup content break the DOM

 = 5.0 =
 FIXED: automatic top margin not working with popup delay
 ADDED: close cross can be a custom image